slapd−meta — metadirectory backend to slapd

 Discards current cached connection when the client rebinds.

-when set to yes
+when set to yes, create a temporary

 connection whenever competing with other threads for a